 The time schedule for nomination and election of Current Fellows and the evaluation process is the same as for New Fellows.

 NOMINATION FOR APA or APS FELLOWSHIP

-Although SIOP uses the SIOP/APA Uniform Fellow application forms, election as a SIOP Fellow does NOT automatically make the new SIOP Fellow an APA Fellow.
+Election as a SIOP Fellow does NOT automatically make the new SIOP Fellow an APA Fellow.
 As a part of their SIOP Fellow applications, SIOP Fellow candidates elected as SIOP Fellows who are also members of APA and/or APS in good standing may choose to be considered also for Fellowship in APA and/or APS.
-If SIOP endorses their application, SIOP will forward its recommendation to APA or to APS as requested.
-Note: APA or APS will not consider for Fellow candidates unless they are current in their dues payments.
+If SIOP endorses their application, SIOP will forward its recommendation to APS as requested.
+New in 2013, it is the responsibility of the newly elected SIOP Fellow (Nominee) to apply for APA Fellow status.
+The APA Fellows Online Application Platform must be used to initiate the nomination.
+SIOP can no longer forward the Fellowship materials on behalf of the Nominee.
+The SIOP Fellowship Chair will use the APA Fellows Online Application Platform to upload a letter of recommendation for each newly elected SIOP Fellow.
+Note: APA or APS will not consider Fellow candidates unless they are current in their dues payments.

 The most difficult decision that the Fellowship Committee must make is whether the contribution or performance and the evidence of impact is sufficiently outstanding to warrant Fellow status.
 Each candidate is considered individually; there is no quota or percentage of Fellows; the Fellowship Committee takes very seriously its obligation to make sure that outstanding SIOP Members are recognized, balanced by the realization that Fellowship is a significant honor, highly valued by all Members of SIOP.